What is a credit limit? Can it positively or negatively affect my credit score?

 Does a declined credit limit increase affect your credit score?

-• your repayment history indicates poor money management
+• Your repayment history indicates poor money management

-It isn’t always clear which sort of credit search a lender will do, so if you’re unsure, make sure you check in with them beforehand.
+The level of impact that a declined credit limit increase has on your report depends on whether the lender does a hard or soft credit search as part of your application.
+It isn’t always clear which sort of search a lender will do, so if you’re unsure, make sure you check in with them beforehand.
 You can find out more about hard vs soft credit checks in our blog.

 What can I do if my credit limit reduced my credit score?

-This means that you raise or lower your credit limit when you need to and within a short time, assuming you’re keeping up any repayments and looking after your finances, your credit score will be back to its glittering best.
+First off.
+Don’t panic!
+Most of the effects your credit limit has on your report are temporary.
+This means that you can raise or lower your credit limit when you need to and within a short time, assuming you’re keeping up any repayments and looking after your finances, your credit report (and in turn, your score) will be back to its glittering best.

 Explore more articles

-For just £2.50 a week, you could see your credit score rise by up to 300 points in the first three months
+For just £2.99 a week, you could grow your credit score by up to 200 points in 12 months

 Get started